Using the REST API with Splunk Cloud

 To access your Splunk Cloud deployment using the Splunk REST API and SDKs, submit a support case requesting access on the Support Portal.
 For managed deployments, Splunk Support opens port 8089 for REST access.
 You can specify a range of IP addresses to control who can access the REST API.
 For self-service deployments, Splunk Support defines a dedicated user and sends you credentials that enable that user to access the REST API.

-Note: You cannot use SAML authentication with the REST API.
+Note: Using a local account, you can use SAML authentication with the REST API.